How Kiran Helps Clients

 Kiran enjoys spending time with her family and exploring the city when she’s not working.
 She also enjoys fine acts of advocacy, championing human rights, the arts and culture.

-- Assisted on Mitsubushi Electric Corporation & Sisvel v Archos & Others (UK High Court litigation case) in which three allegedly SEP patents were alleged to be infringed, and the substance and terms of an alleged FRAND license was contested.
+- Assisted on Mitsubishi Electric Corporation & Sisvel v Archos & Others (UK High Court litigation case) in which three alleged SEPs were allegedly infringed, and the substance and terms of an alleged FRAND license was contested.

 - Drafted patent applications directed to an implant, chemical compounds, chemical and biopharmaceutical manufacturing processes, and combination therapies.